toddpocuca/bayinx/docs/tutorials/stan.md

 ### Parallelization Out of the Box

 One of my issues with Stan is that there is some rewriting involved in trying to get multi-threading to work, and some work optimizing the grainsize (although a maximal grainsize `n_elements // n_threads` seems to work best in my experience).
-Thankfully, XLA automatically scales the number of threads used with the size of the problem via [cost modelling](https://github.com/openxla/xla/blob/ba2ef9892875a41eb9f30efb2582d8728dc6b9d8/xla/service/cpu/parallel_task_assignment.cc#L81), and both pre-allocates the memory used for an entire program as well as aggressively optimizing memory usage to avoid unnecessary copies (like [duplicating arguments shared amongst threads](https://discourse.mc-stan.org/t/reduce-sum-results-in-much-slower-run-times-even-for-large-datasets/26827/3)).
+Thankfully, XLA automatically scales the number of threads used with the size of the problem via [cost modelling](https://github.com/openxla/xla/blob/ba2ef9892875a41eb9f30efb2582d8728dc6b9d8/xla/service/cpu/parallel_task_assignment.cc#L81), and both pre-allocates the memory used for an entire program as well as aggressively optimizes memory usage to avoid unnecessary copies (like [duplicating arguments shared amongst threads](https://discourse.mc-stan.org/t/reduce-sum-results-in-much-slower-run-times-even-for-large-datasets/26827/3)).
 Meaning you don't have to modify your Bayinx model at all to take advantage of multi-threading.